Manage Resource Connectors and Connector Groups

 Secure Access resource connectors connect traffic from user devices to private resources on your network using Zero Trust Access.

-You will deploy resource connectors in groups, for resilience, load balancing, and scalability.
+A resource connector is a lightweight virtual machine that is installed in your environment.
+We recommend that you deploy resource connectors in groups, for resilience, load balancing, and scalability.
 Each connector group is associated with a data center, branch office, or security zone, and serves specified private resources in that location.
 All connectors in a connector group connect traffic to all resources associated with the group.

 For additional characteristics of resource connectors and connector groups, see Comparison of Network Connection Methods.